 6. Spicy Foods

-If you are no fan of spicy foods then stay away from it as the nose reacts very fast to it and before you know the nose is dripping mucus unless the body is used to it then spicy foods won’t be much of an issue.
+If you are no fan of spicy foods then stay away from it as the nose reacts very fast to it and before you know the nose is dripping mucus.
+If the body is used to it then spicy foods won’t be much of an issue.

 7. Fumes From Detergent

-The nose has specifically been made to help detect both pleasant and unpleasant stuff and they are some stuff it does not only find unpleasant but inflames the nose and causes post nasal drip.
+The nose has specifically been made to help detect both pleasant and unpleasant stuff and they are some stuff it does not only find unpleasant and this inflames the nose and causes post-nasal drip.
 Most detergent has some chemical ingredients that releases unpleasant smells that can irritate your nose.

 8. Reaction To Some Certain Medication

-Mucus dripping down the back of your throat is not the only way you can verify it’s post nasal, can be followed by some of these symptoms as well.
+Mucus dripping down the back of your throat is not the only way you can verify it’s post nasal.
+It can be followed by some of these symptoms as well.

 - Cough that gets worse at night

 - Common cold and feeling feverish

 - Bad breath